 Golden Sands RC&D manages the Northeast Wisconsin Invasives Partnership (NEWIP), a cooperative invasive species group that serves Brown, Outagamie, Waupaca, and Winnebago Counties and the Oneida Nation of Wisconsin.
 Visit the NEWIP website for more information!

 Golden Sands RC&D partners with Plantra® to provide quality protection for your trees at discounted pricing.
 These products offer an easy way to help your young trees survive and thrive!
 Visit our Tree Shelters Page for more information.

 Need to buy trees?
 Visit the Tree Sales page!

-There are also state and federal cost-share and tax reduction programs that landowners use in Wisconsin to enhance habitat and increase woodland productivity.
-Click here to learn more about these programs!
+There are various state and federal programs available to Wisconsin landowners to finance projects that enhance wildlife habitat and improve forest productivity.
+Click here to learn more about some of these programs!

-High school students have helped with invasive plant projects on Fern Island and Riverside Park in Wausau, the Green Circle Trail in Stevens Point, and the River Walk in Medford.
-We provided students with training on terrestrial invasive species ID, removal, and treatment.
-To have your class, lake group, or organization participate in a terrestrial invasive removal event, or if you are interested in sponsoring an event please contact us today!
+High school students have helped us remove invasive plants from parks in Wausau, Stevens Point, and Medford.
+To have your class, lake group, or organization participate in an invasive plant removal event, or if you are interested in sponsoring an event please contact us today!